 - Help maintain profitability

-When developing your fee schedule, consider the average fees charged by your competitors, as well as the value of your time and the services you plan to include in your fee.
+When implementing a new advisory fee schedule, consider the average fees charged by your competitors, as well as the value of your time and the services you plan to include in your fee.
 Be sure to list all of the services covered by the fee on your schedule, as this will help emphasize the value that you provide.
 It’s important that you charge fees that are profitable enough to support your company’s infrastructure—and are fair to your clients.

-Another effective step is to remind clients of what you have provided throughout your relationship and to bring up specific examples.
+Remind clients of what you have provided throughout your relationship and bring up specific examples.
 Here, you’ll want to stress how essential your financial and investment planning processes have been to your clients’ success and how you and your firm have helped them achieve their financial goals.

 This is another opportunity to talk about added value, highlighting the amount of time and effort that you and your staff put into the relationship.
 Again, be specific.
 It’s your responsibility to help clients make more informed decisions.

-With these steps to guide you, navigating the fee conversation with clients doesn’t have to be uncomfortable.
-After all, pricing is just one factor that clients consider when making decisions regarding financial professionals.
+With these steps to guide you, navigating the fee conversation with clients doesn’t have to be such a challenge.
 Ultimately, clients will make the choice to work with you based on the services you provide, your trustworthiness, and the quality of their relationship with you.
-If you can show your clients just how essential your services are essential to their financial well-being and leave them feeling confident in the honesty of the work you do, your fee should no longer be a cause for concern.
+If you can show your clients just how essential your services are to their financial well-being and leave them feeling confident in the honesty of the work you do, your fee should no longer be a cause for concern.